1. Remote Editorial and Collaboration Options for Avid Media Composer Environments

 - The sync is performed in a non-destructive manner allowing every user at each location to see bin/project updates at every other location.
 Additionally, project versioning is also supported.

-6. Powering Avid Media Composer Cloud Sharing, Remote Sharing, and Collaboration Workflows
+6. Powering Avid Media Composer Cloud Sharing, Remote Editorial, and Collaboration Workflows

 Avid remote ingest and dailies deliveries